 What’s in it for you if you forgive?
 Peace and the ability to let go of bitterness, anger and resentment and embrace your future with an open heart.
 Does that mean you have to pretend that your ex didn’t cheat or abuse you or hurt you or do horrible things to you?

 Absolutely not.
 You don’t have to forget.
 In fact, not forgetting will allow you to make better choices in partners in the future.
 But if your attitude is, it doesn’t matter anymore because we are split up, I’ve learned from it, it made me stronger and smarter, and my life is going to be a lot healthier and better now, then you have won.

-Lastly, being angry at the thought of your ex is just bad.
+Lastly, staying angry long-term at the thought of your ex is just bad.
 It just doesn’t allow for a healthy, hopeful outlook.
 Forgiving doesn’t happen over night.
 In fact, it can take years.
 But forgiveness is a really positive thing for the one who was been wronged.
 It helps in letting go of a past that wasn’t working and attracting a beautiful and bright future.

 In closing, if you ever get an apology from your ex, that’s wonderful.
 But, don’t sit around thinking about it and waiting and expecting.
 The sooner you let that go, stop hoping for it or caring about it, the sooner you will be a happier, less frustrated person who is more at peace and independent.

 Like this article?
 Check out my post, “20 Things I Wish I Could Have Told My Newly Separated Self”

 Awesome article & really helpful advice as always.

 Happy to help.